goosst/wesite/content/posts/postbox_v2.md

 # Step 1: Flash bootloader on arduino pro mini

 ## Why
 According to the [atmega328p datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/ATmega48A-PA-88A-PA-168A-PA-328-P-DS-DS40002061A.pdf), the frequency needs to be lower than 4MHz to be able to work at 1.8V.
 To achieve this we need to set the fuses of the chip, luckily this can be easily done in the arduino environment.

-{{< figure src="/goosst/pictures/Atmel_freq.png" title="MHz vs minimum voltage" width="450">}}
+{{< figure src="/goosst/pictures/Atmel_freq.png" title="MHz vs minimum voltage" width="500">}}

 The lower the frequency, the lower the current consumption.
-Since the arduino doesn't need to do anything fancy, there is no reason to not go as low as possible.
+Since the arduino doesn't need to do anything fancy, there is no reason to choose a high frequency.

 ## Programming using Arduino IDE